Table of Contents[Hide][Show]

 77. rsync – Synchronize Files and Directories

-command synchronizes files and directories between two locations.
+The rsync command synchronizes files and directories between two locations.

 Example: